-Unfortunate because behind big data are the developments that matter most to organisations.
+Unfortunate because behind big data are the developments that matter most to organizations.
 New data applications enable us to be more relevant and to get to know the human being behind the customer number.
 The heart of the matter is this: the goal you want to reach is more important than the tools themselves.

-Put an end to data-avoiding behaviour
+Put an end to data-avoiding behavior

-- It’s not easy to look forwards instead of backward.
+- It’s not easy to look forwards instead of backward

-- It’s very difficult to let go of existing methods.
+- It’s very difficult to let go of existing methods

-- It’s often impossible to let go of your gut feeling.
+- It’s often impossible to let go of your gut feeling

 Introducing digital innovation is the work of human beings.
 How do we inspire you to overcome these fears?
 Well everything starts with knowledge.
 Taking the necessary steps to improve your own knowledge or to obtain knowledge is critical.